Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Scientific Readings Between Graduation and His Arrival in Bern

 \subsection{Einstein’s Letter to Mileva Marić of 15 April 1901}

 On 15 April 1901, writing from Milan, Einstein asked Mileva Marić, who had remained in Zurich, to send him Kirchhoff’s treatise on heat by mail.
 This request is revealing.
-It shows, first, that despite his access to the library of the Istituto Lombardo, Einstein could not always find the works he needed locally.
+It shows, first, that despite his access to the library of the Istituto Lombardo, Einstein could not always find locally every work he needed.
 The letter also sheds light on Einstein’s research practices at this stage of his career.
 Rather than limiting himself to local resources, he mobilized his personal network: Mileva acted as an intermediary, able to forward him books available in Zurich.
 Correspondence thus complemented library access.
-This method illustrates the concrete working conditions of a young physicist at the turn of the century—the circulation of books between cities and the essential role of close personal support in overcoming practical obstacles.
+This method illustrates the concrete working conditions of a young physicist at the turn of the century: books and articles circulated between cities, and personal relations could play an essential role in overcoming practical obstacles.